dmi3y/cardgen/README.md

 # Disclaimer

-These software created to be used for testing purposes only.
+This software created to be used for testing purposes only.